Healthy Recipes Blog

 The roasted zucchini is served.

 The other day, I made a sheet pan of roasted vegetables.
 I roasted them all in a 425°F oven for about 40 minutes.
 I roasted a bell pepper, mushrooms, and red onions.
 I had two zucchinis, so I added them to the pan.
-Here's the result:
+The photo below shows the result.

 Roasted zucchini, red onion, bell pepper, and mushrooms on a sheet pan.